jennbing/fc-tt-input/README.md

-This is a Matlab implementation of the training of fully connected neural network using compressed data stored / computed in tensor-train (TT) format.
+This is a Matlab implementation of the training of a fully connected neural network using compressed data stored / computed in tensor-train (TT) format.

 # Implementation Details